Jarhead20/RRPathGen/README.md

 ## Installation (Jar)

-1. Download the jar from the releases page.
+1. Download the jar from the [releases page](https://github.com/Jarhead20/RRPathGen/releases).
 2. Check that you have at least java 8 installed `java --version`
-3. Run the jar from the command line `java -jar .\RRPathGen-1.2.2.jar` if you do not run from the command line you c
+3. Run the jar from the command line `java -jar .\RRPathGen-1.2.2.jar` if you do not run from the command line you will not be able to export properly

 ## Installation (Intellij)

 1. Clone the repo `git clone https://github.com/Jarhead20/RRPathGen.git`
 2. Setup a run configuration
-3. Copy your previous autonomous java files to resources and rename the file to import.java to import the previous splines (might not work unless it only has splineTo's and displacement markers.
+3. Run the app

 ## Usage